Ozzletroll/TAC-COM/README.md

 1. Set the TAC/COM input device to your microphone input device.
 2. Set the TAC/COM output device to your virtual audio cable input device.
 3. Select your desired radio profile.
 Each profile features unique transmission click sfx and transmission static.
-4. Set your chosen Push-to-talk keybind via the keybind edit button.
+4. Set your chosen push-to-talk keybind via the keybind edit button.
 Enable "passthrough" if you want the keybind to reach other apps, otherwise leave it disabled.

 <p align="center">
   <img src="/TAC_COM/Static/Images/setup.png" alt="Screenshot of the TAC/COM window setup with a microphone input device and 'CABLE Input Input (VB-Audio Virtual Cable)' as the output device.">